b12-144/.Net-Base-Microservice/README.md

-# .Net Core Microservice Base Template
+# .Net Base Microservice Template
 This solution was created to provide a template for microservices created in .Net Core.
 It's composed by a Shared project and a sample Microservice project.
 It provides a sample controller and service and uses the following features:

 * [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/)